rednir/wow2/COMMANDS.md

      - Toggles whether the bot give warnings to users, for example if spam is detected.

 ## Keywords
+For automatically responding to keywords in user messages.

  - `!wow keywords add [KEYWORD] [VALUE]`
      - Adds value(s) to a keyword, creating a new keyword if it doesn't exist.